Belgian Shepherd: Groenendael

-The Groenendael variety is long-haired; it has a solid black double coat; the outer coat is straight and particularly long around the shoulders, neck and chest; they have short hair on the face, and well-feathered legs and tail.
+The Groenendael variety is long-haired.
+It has a solid black double coat.
+The outer coat is straight and particularly long around the shoulders, neck and chest.
+They have short hair on the face, and well-feathered legs and tail.

 Laekenois

-The Laekenois variety is rough-haired; its coat is fawn in colour with discreet black overlay and is harsh, dry and normally slightly tangled in appearance; it has a bristled, feathered muzzle and limited feathering on the legs and tail.
-According to the breed standard, black overlay means the tips of the hair are black but not in patches or stripes such as brindle.
+The Laekenois variety is rough-haired.
+Its coat is fawn in colour with discreet black overlay and is harsh, dry and normally slightly tangled in appearance.
+It has a bristled, feathered muzzle and limited feathering on the legs and tail.
+According to the breed standard, black overlay means the tips of the hair are black, but not in patches or stripes such as brindle.

 Malinois

-The Malinois variety is short-haired; it is fawn in colour with black overlay, with a charcoal-coloured face and extremities.
+The Malinois variety is short-haired.
+It is fawn in colour with black overlay, with a charcoal-coloured face and extremities.

-Tervuren
+Tervueren

-The Tervuren variety is long-haired like the Groenendael; its double coat is typically fawn in colour with black overlay and with black extremities, although grey with black is known.
+The Tervueren variety is long-haired like the Groenendael.
+Its double coat is typically fawn in colour with black overlay and with black extremities, although grey with black is known.
 It has a ruff of long hair around the neck and feathering on the legs.

 Temperament

-Belgian Shepherds are known to be highly intelligent, alert and sensitive; they are typically highly trainable, vigilant and hard-working with a strong guarding instinct making them protective of property and family, and very well suited for service with security services.
+Belgian Shepherds are known to be highly intelligent, alert and sensitive.
+They are typically highly trainable, vigilant and hard-working with a strong guarding instinct making them protective of property and family, and very well suited for service with security services.
 The Groenendael and Tervueren varieties have a reputation for occasionally being snappy, making them less suitable as companion dogs for children; the Laekenois, whilst considered very good with children, can occasionally be troublesome with other dogs.

 The Belgian Shepherd responds well to training, and requires training ideally from an early age.
 The breed is very active – particularly the Malinois, which may reflect its continued breeding for security roles.
 While Belgian Shepherds of all coat types require ample exercise, the breed adapts well to living indoors.